 Zed/Zeek Data Type Compatibility

-As the Zed data model was in many ways inspired by the Zeek TSV log format, the rich Zed storage formats (ZSON, ZNG, etc.) maintain comprehensive interoperability with Zeek.
-When Zeek is configured to output its logs in NDJSON format, much of the rich type information is lost in translation, but this can be restored by following the guidance for shaping Zeek NDJSON.
+As the super data model was in many ways inspired by the Zeek TSV log format, SuperDB's rich storage formats (Super JSON, Super Binary, etc.) maintain comprehensive interoperability with Zeek.
+When Zeek is configured to output its logs in JSON format, much of the rich type information is lost in translation, but this can be restored by following the guidance for shaping Zeek JSON.
 On the other hand, Zeek TSV can be converted to Zed storage formats and back to Zeek TSV without any loss of information.

 This document describes how the Zed type system is able to represent each of the types that may appear in Zeek logs.

 Zed tools maintain an internal Zed-typed representation of any Zeek data that is read or imported.
-Therefore, knowing the equivalent types will prove useful when performing operations in the Zed language such as type casting or looking at the data when output as ZSON.
+Therefore, knowing the equivalent types will prove useful when performing operations in the Zed language such as type casting or looking at the data when output as Super JSON.

 Equivalent Types